mliew21396/remote-work-u2/week-4/3-group-research-methods/readme.md

 ```

 Create a method `my_hash_finding_method` that takes a `Hash` and number as arguments and
-returns a list of pet names by age.
+returns a new array of pet names by age.
 Ex.
 ```ruby
 my_hash_finding_method(my_family_pets_ages, 3) #=> should return ["Hoobie", "Ditto"]
 ```

 #### Person 2: Modify Existing Data
-Two years have passed since I made these, so they need to be updated. **HINT: the actual
+Two years have passed since I made these, so they need to be updated.
+I want the original data to change since I never plan on going back.
-data structures need to be modified**

 I recently got a new pet, but I still want another!
 Create a `my_array_modification_method` that takes an array and number to be added to all
 internal numbers.
 (Because you can never have too many pets!)
 For example: